yanxiu0614/subdomain3/README.md

 **README.md in [Chinese 中文](https://github.com/yanxiu0614/subdomain3/blob/master/README_ZH.md)**

 ## CDN PLAN
 Hello,my friend,I am very happy that the tool can help you.
-Now ,I need your help, and for this tool can be more efficient and easy to use.I suggest that you set cdn(command) is y when you use the tool ,and send the file(/result/cname.txt) to me(email:yanxiu0614@gmail.com).I promise that the cnames will be used to enrich dict of cdn_servers in this project.Thank you!
+Now ,I need your help, and for this tool can be more efficient and easy to use.I suggest that you set cdn(command) is y when you use the tool ,and send the file(/result/cname.txt) to me(email:yanxiu0614@gmail.com).I promise that the cnames will be used to enrich dict of cdn_servers in this project.
+Besides,QQ Group of Tencent:681595202.
+Thank you!

 ## Description